geoffong11/budget-chatbot/rag_implementation_walkthrough.md

 For both the Budget Statement and Budget Booklet, if a page or segment exceeds the maximum sequence length of the sentence transformer (384 tokens), I apply overlapping chunking to ensure no critical information is lost.

 #### Retrieval strategy
-I use Hybrid Search for retrieval, which combines Vector Search and BM25 (Best Match 25) Keyword Search, to combine the strengths of both methods.
-Vector Search captures semantic similarity, making it effective for retrieving contextually relevant documents even when exact terms are not matched.
-Meanwhile, BM25 excels at retrieving documents based on exact keyword occurrences, ensuring high precision when specific terms are important. `tsvector` and `tsquery` are pgvector's implementation of keyword searches, hence
+I use Hybrid Search for retrieval, combining Vector Search and Full Keyword Search to leverage the strengths of both methods.
+Vector Search captures semantic similarity, enabling the retrieval of contextually relevant documents even when exact terms do not match.
+Meanwhile, Full Keyword Search retrieves documents based on exact keyword occurrences, ensuring precise matches for specific terms.
+PostgreSQL’s `tsvector` and `tsquery` provide efficient keyword search capabilities, complementing pgvector’s implementation of semantic search.

 #### Generation and prompting strategy
 I make use of system, user and assistant prompts.